SOlaCoder005/coca-women-wellness/docs/testing/testing.md

 ### **Solution:**

-As demonstrated by the live CWW site, the responsiveness issue was resolved by a complete restructure of the site.
+As demonstrated by the live CWW site, the responsiveness issue was resolved byrestructuring the site.
 It is for this reason, that the structure of live deployed CWW site differs from the initial wireframes.

 In more detail, the initial site’s structure was improved by applying a ‘grid system’.
 This method:

-- Helped form a robust structure of the live CWW site, and;
+- Helped form a robust structure for the live CWW site, and;

 - Increased the site’s degree of responsivity to the changing screen widths and lengths (when accessed on varying devices).